SEAL Team 6 raid in Yemen raises questions

 The third question: Was the Trump administration aware of the substantial number of civilians at the target?
 If not, why not?
 And if so, why did the raid proceed?

-Final question: The New York Times reported that Stephen Bannon, Trump's top policy strategist, and Trump's son-in-law Jared Kushner were both present at the dinner where the decision to authorize the Yemen JSOC strike was weighed with President Trump.
+Final question: CNN's Jim Scuitto reported that Stephen Bannon, Trump's top policy strategist, and Trump's son-in-law Jared Kushner were both present at the dinner where the decision to authorize the Yemen JSOC strike was weighed with President Trump.

 Isn't the presence of Bannon and Kushner at this dinner more than slightly strange?
 Neither have any relevant expertise or experience.
 It's not even a given that they are "cleared" for discussions about JSOC's operations, which are among the most tightly "compartmented" of the United States' secrets.